adamw/veripacks/README.md

 Access rules
 ------------

-Access rules should be pretty straightforward and generally work "as expected"; Veripacks is generally always transitive wrt subpackages and respects package parent-child relationships.
+Access rules should be pretty straightforward and work "as expected".

 More formally:
 * subpackages can always access classes from parent packages